neurodroid/stimfit/doc/sphinx/osx_install_guide/moduleonly.rst

 Add the argument *--with-biosiglite* to the configure script if you want extra biomedical fileformats for *stfio*, but did not install the full *libbiosig* library.

-If you want to install the stfio module for a non-default Python distribution, such as **Anaconda Python**, use the argument *--prefix=* to specify the installation path as the *site-packages* folder of your favorite Python distribution.
+If you want to install the stfio module for a non-default Python distribution, such as **Anaconda Python**, use the argument *--prefix=* to specify the installation path as where your favorite Python distribution is installed.
 The following example will install stfio for Anaconda Python 2.7:

 ::